lukaskunhardt/secondride-docs/docs/index.md

 # Second Ride Documentation

 Welcome to the Second Ride site!
 Here you'll find build guides, setup instructions, and troubleshooting steps for Second Ride products.

+## I have an issue with my motor

+False.
+They never break.